seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 - **A coin whose own-trend side is refused at its anchor for a DISTANCE is a `СОЗРЕВАЕТ` candidate, and its trigger is COMPUTED.** Two refusals are distances, because each lifts at a
-  price: the zone fails the seven-day reachability test and passes the fourteen-day one — the trigger is the zone's near edge; or the margin veto holds at the zone and lifts at a deeper entry — the trigger is the nearest such entry, found by the two-pass construction, which is monotone in the entry.
+  price: the zone fails the seven-day reachability test and passes the fourteen-day one — the trigger is the zone's near edge; or the coin's own week is stressed at its zone and cools at a computed price — the trigger is its cool-off entry (below). **The money test is not one of them:** an own-trend stop sits a fixed number of the coin's own day-sigmas from its zone (above), so no deeper entry changes it, and a coin that fails it is refused on its volatility, by name.
 A refusal by the coin's own regime, by market stress or by a catalyst is a DIRECTION and produces no item. **That price is what must happen** (§2): the item carries it with the zone, the invalidation and the target it would create, and the chance of the zone being reached inside the horizon is its first printed number and its ranking key, so the three